How To Edit Your WordPress User Profile

 You can add multiple nicknames in your profile section.

-If you select a new nickname, all your posts, comments, etc. will appear with this new nickname, instead of the one that you originally installed WordPress with.
+If you select a new nickname, all your blog posts, comments, etc. will appear with this new nickname, instead of the name that you originally set up your site with.

 Profile > Contact Info